poconbhui/CUDA-lattice-correlators/README.md

 This project aimed to write CUDA kernels for computing two point correlator functions.
 For this, I explored implementing matrix multipliation kernels.
-I managed to beat the CUBLAS implementation on the computer I was working on by 35% for batch multiplication jobs.
+I managed to beat the CUBLAS CGEMM implementation on the computer I was working on by 35% for batch multiplication jobs.

 For the particular problem I was working on, I could also fold some sparse matrix multiplications into my kernels, further improving overall performance.